l-const/htable2csv/README.md

 # htable2csv
-Convert HTML table to .csv file.
+Convert an HTML table to a .csv file.

 ###
 Program accepts an http uri and downloads HTML tables